praecipula/Stytch-interview/content/quickstart.md

         """

     # We made it to having a succesful response.
 Store the returned token in our session data.
-    session['stytch_session_token'] = resp.session_token
+    session['stytch_session_token'] = response.session_token
     return f"""
     <h1>Success!</h1>
-    <p>You are logged in as {resp.member.email_address}></p>
+    <p>You are logged in as {response.member.email_address}</p>
     <a href='/dashboard'>Go to dashboard</a>
     """
 ```

 If these steps are successful, we have completed the log in process.
-Going to our dashboard route should now show our status as logged in.
+Going to our [dashboard](http://localhost:3000/dashboard) route should now show our status as logged in.

+Congratuatons, you have implemented a basic signup flow with Stytch Magic Links!

 ## Next steps: